-institutionalized agencies and independent spaces, off-spaces, private initiatives, etc. to be made and of course a comment like this is heavily biased as well as an overgeneralization and honestly and luckily my own experiences in the field differ from the aforementioned, most of them actually, but nevertheless Martha Rosler's observations and remarks in her essay Why Are People Being So Nice? remain intact when she claims Ambition, access, bankable information, flattery, gossip, infighting, competitiveness, in both manners and physical display3 as constitutive elements of and within the art world.
-The same holds true for Jean-Claude Freymond-Guth who wrote of alienation in a very personal letter explaining the closing of his Basel based gallery Freymond-Guth in 2017 as a consequence of this alienation:
+Above all, I grew tired of art's double standards - articulating and positioning itself at the forefront of social discourse while repeating and perpetuating many of the things that it so passionately contrasts and criticizes in exhibitions, publications, lectures, meetings, performances, concerts, etc. From the most obvious things like the absurdity of advocating the fight against climate change while being heavily dependent on and operating within one of its main causes in international travel, to the more hidden realms like institutional hierarchies and the power plays within them that stand in stark contrast to the so often emphasized ideas, concepts, and practices of care and community.
+Of course, we must differentiate between institutionalized agencies and independent spaces, off-spaces, private initiatives, and so forth and of course a comment like this is heavily biased as well as an overgeneralization and honestly and luckily my own experiences in the field differ from the aforementioned, most of them actually, but nevertheless Martha Rosler's observations and remarks in her essay "Why Are People Being So Nice?" remain intact when she claims "Ambition, access, bankable information, flattery, gossip, infighting, competitiveness, in both manners and physical display"3 as constitutive elements of and within the art world.
+The same holds true for Jean-Claude Freymond-Guth who wrote of alienation in a very personal letter explaining the closing of his Basel-based gallery Freymond-Guth in 2017 as a consequence:

 Alienation in all relationships between all participants.
-Alienation in a climate where space and time for reflection, discussion and personal identification with form and content of contemporary art have become incompatible with the ever growing demand in constant, global participation, production and competition. (...)
-Today, I feel we need to urgently address questions to ourselves and our environments: What are the circumstances and ideals we-artists, gallerists, collectors, curators and writers-want to work in today?
+Alienation in a climate where space and time for reflection, discussion, and personal identification with form and content of contemporary art have become incompatible with the ever growing demand in constant, global participation, production and competition. (...)
+Today, I feel we need to urgently address questions to ourselves and our environments: What are the circumstances and ideals we - artists, gallerists, collectors, curators and writers - want to work in today?
 What are our reciprocal responsibilities and options?4

-I like the harsh honesty in there and maybe it simply is about honesty, about admitting that one is part of the problem first, not the solution, just like writer, poet, curator and dear friend Max Czollek wrote in an unpublished dialog we started about the term and concept Heimat (home, homeland):
+I like the harsh honesty in there and maybe it simply is about honesty, about admitting that one is part of the problem first, not the solution, just like writer, poet, curator, and dear friend Max Czollek wrote in an unpublished dialogue we started about the term and concept Heimat (home, homeland):

 I plead guilty.
 Honestly.
 If guilt is another word for the responsibility of the perpetrator.
 Because - and it's almost trivial but still not part of the self-image of most people - I keep the periphery alive every day, because I consume their cheap products.
-I contribute to the melting of the polar ice because I go on far away reading tours with limited benefits.
+I contribute to the melting of the polar ice because I go on faraway reading tours with limited benefits.

 Maybe this is how reconsidering terms and concepts like care and community that everyone is so eager to proclaim and demand in the arts could start - with an honest confession.
-Maybe this could lead to a different practice, both on a personal as well as an institutional level, at least it could lead to a different way of communicating, a more open, a more honest kind of communication about what we're actually doing here, under which circumstances and where and how we would like to go from there.
+Maybe this could lead to a different practice, both on a personal as well as an institutional level, at least it could lead to a different way of communicating, a more op and honest kind of communication about what we're actually doing here, under which circumstances, and where and how we would like to go from there.